quinlan-lab/exacresiduals/methods.md

 Regions of constraint are always defined by the bases between functional variants.

 ### First Step
 1. use original, (not decomposed) VCF and take most deleterious allele.
-2. union all exons for all transcripts (not UTRs). (analysis is no-longer transcript-based)
+2. union all exons for all transcripts in a chrom, gene pair (not UTRs). (analysis is no-longer transcript-based)
 3. split at PASS, functional variants

 ### Second Pass